dohyun-ko/Dohyun-Ko/README.md

 # Dohyun Ko | 고도현

 ## 🧶 Introduction
 Welcome in!
 I'm Dohyun Ko.
-I worked at a startup for two years, taking the lead on various tasks across front-end, back-end, app development, automation, and machine learning.
+I worked at a startup for two years, taking various tasks across front-end, back-end, app development, automation, and machine learning.
 Afterward, I worked in an AI research lab where I developed data collection tools and wrote a paper on UX.
-Since I have often worked in environments with a shortage of developers, I always prioritize productivity and ease of maintenance.
-I aim to enhance productivity by creating monorepos and libraries, and I strive to write code that is easy for others to understand using atomic patterns and Storybook.
+Now I'm working at [@channel.io](https://github.io/channel-io)

 For more information, refer to my website: [dohyun.is-a.dev](https://dohyun.is-a.dev)